 Option 2: To the Fagernut along the Rallarvegen, 20 km / 12.5 miles, 5 hours - easy/moderate

-Accommodation: We stay at a cosy chalet styled hotel with spectacular views.
+Accommodation: Stay for 2 nights at a cosy chalet styled hotel with spectacular views.
 The hotel is a short walk from the train station.
 At 1222m, the hotel started as a shelter for the occupants of snow bound trains (now an increasingly rare event).
 Over the years this cabin has been through many upgrades.
 Converting it into an extraordinary hotel with the emphasis on outdoor activities within a superb landscape.
 Rooms are basic but comfortable often with great views.
 There is a little pub in the basement that has become a bit of a museum with railway memorabilia.
 There is a relaxation centre with a sauna and ice bath.

 On your second day in Finse, choose another walk or if the weather is good, there is the option of doing a local guided crampon walk up on to the glacier.
 Details on booking are provided in your route notes.
-Call at least a day in advance to check the status of the walk is, as it does not necessarily run everyday and not in poor weather.
-The walk begins from the hotel / station area and the cost paid locally is: 550 NOK.
+Call at least a day in advance to check the status of the walk, as it does not necessarily run everyday and not in poor weather.
+The walk begins from the hotel / station area and the cost paid locally is: 590 NOK.
 Equipment is provided, but note that your boots will need to be reasonably stiff to take a crampon.
 Itineraries and availability will depend on the weather conditions.

 This is a classic walk!
 Hand in your luggage at Myrdal for local train transfer down to Flam station (80 NOK per bag approx, paid locally).
 The walk down to Flam is beautiful, following the lush valley route, through woods and pastures, always with the sounds of rushing waters.
 Eventually drop down to the Aurlandsfjord, a branch off Sognefjord.